What is Gum Disease?

 The surgery site is then stabilized by a transparent tissue adhesive.
 If there is tooth mobility, occlusal adjustments or splinting of teeth for stabilization may be required for best treatment results.

-Compared to traditional open flap surgeries, the REPAIR™ Protocol is a scalpel-free, suture free treatment, and it is Less pain, minimal swelling, less post-operative bleeding.
+Compared to traditional open flap surgeries, the REPAIR™ Protocol is a scalpel-free, suture free treatment.

 The treatment time is faster when compared with any open flap surgery.